 Second baseman Joe Ward (1884) played nine games for the 1909 Highlanders once they got him from the A’s that March.
 They returned him to Philly in May of that year, and Ward finished his career there the next season.
 He had no homers or rbi’s in New York, but did drive in 47 runs in his career.

 If Yankee fans think infielder Ronald Torreyes (1992) received spotty play in the Bronx in 2016, consider that his only earlier big leagues play was in eight games for the Dodgers in ’15.
 Initially signed as a free agent by Cincinnati in 2010, Torreyes was the subject of a flurry of moves in early ’16, first being acquired by the Yanks from the Dodgers in a multi-player trade, then selected off waivers by the Angels, and finally the reverse move, with the Yanks reselecting him off waivers from Anaheim.
 Ronald has shown a versatile glove and a nose for big at bats through summer 2018, knocking in 12 runs in 58 games (2016), then 36 in 108 tilts one year later.
-As of this writing, he has been held to just six rbi’s in 31 games on a roster crowded with young infield talent in 2018.
+He was held to just seven rbi’s in 41 games on a roster crowded with young infield talent in 2018.
+He played seven games with the Twins in 2019, netting one rbi, but has found a home on Joe Girardi‘s Phillies, with whom he has stroked six home runs with 32 rbi’s in 83 games in 2020 and 2021, as of this writing.

 Players Born This Day